 - “What if I never use the coverage?”
 First, you should be very pleased that your health was good!
 With a policy rider, that you can add to your basic coverage, you can have a large percentage of your premium payments refunded if you terminate the coverage.
 With a different policy rider you can have all the premium you paid, less claims paid, refunded when you die.

-Traditional Long-Term Care benefits are protected under the Georgia Partnership Program and the premium can be paid with Health Savings Account (HSA) funds!
+Traditional Long-Term Care benefits are generally protected under a Partnership Program and the premium can be paid with Health Savings Account (HSA) funds!

 According to the US Administration on Aging, 70% of people turning 65 will need some form of long-term care in their lives.
 Long Term Care insurance can help protect your assets!